TickerSparkInvestor Intelligence

 +How can you invest in Fidelity Investments?

-For most retail investors, the honest answer is: you cannot directly buy Fidelity Investments stock today.
-The first path would be to wait for an IPO, then buy shares through a brokerage once the company lists.
-That only becomes relevant if Fidelity files an S-1 and actually prices a deal.
+For most retail investors, the honest answer is that you cannot directly buy Fidelity Investments stock today.
+If the company ever filed for an IPO, the usual path would be to wait for the listing, then buy shares through a brokerage account once trading begins.
+Until then, there is no public ticker to purchase.

 ▌The Daily Briefing · Free